by Todd Wilkinson

 ° ° ° °

 Back in 2012, I was in the company of Rick Reese and Alex Diekmann, both conservationists who have since passed on.
-Reese was once the founding board president of the Greater Yellowstone Coalition, a group he no longer be believed in during the last decade of his life.
+Reese was once the founding board president of the Greater Yellowstone Coalition, a group he no longer believed in during the last decade of his life.
 He openly criticized GYC for basically abandoning its earlier regular involvement in planning and zoning issues, when it even successfully brought lawsuits to halt a proposed subdivision near Yellowstone Park that would have destroyed crucial wildlife habitat.
 Diekmann, meanwhile, as a representative for The Trust for Public Land, brokered several momentous private land conservation deals in Wyoming and Montana.

 The three of us were entering the Madison Valley, driving over from Bozeman toward Ennis along the same old wagon train path settler John Bozeman blazed in the 1860s to deliver goods from Bozeman to mining camps in Virginia City